Polycarbonate vs Acrylic Skylights: Key Differences

 Clarity and bright light transmission matter for many spaces.
 Acrylic glazing offers the highest clarity among skylight materials.
 It allows more visible light to pass through, making rooms feel open and bright.

 Polycarbonate glazing provides good light transmission but usually appears less clear than acrylic.
 Over time, polycarbonate may develop a slight haze, while acrylic glazing keeps its transparency longer.
-For spaces where clear views and natural daylight are priorities, acrylic glazing often wins in this skylight comparison.

 Impact Resistance